-As of July 5, there have been six Ozone Action Day forecasts issued during the 2018 Ozone Season for the Alamo Region, but there have only been five days when the standard threshold has been exceeded (that is, when ozone was high enough to be considered unhealthy).
+As of August 15, there have been 11 Ozone Action Day forecasts issued during the 2018 Ozone Season for the Alamo Region and 10 days when the standard threshold has been exceeded (that is, when ozone was high enough to be considered unhealthy).
 Please see the table below for details:

 ||Highest 8-hour reading at Regulatory Site

 |04/23/18||No Alert Issued||77 ppb at Camp Bullis (C58) and 73 ppb at San Antonio Northwest (C23)|